Tony Jordan: Career

 In 2008, he worked on Hustle and zombie drama Renaissance, starring Kelly Brook and Alan Dale.
-As Head of Red Planet Pictures, he is also creating new formats for the UK and US markets.

-His latest work as a writer was The Nativity, a new BBC version of the nativity of Jesus story starring Peter Capaldi, broadcast in December 2010.
+In 2010 Jordan wrote The Nativity, a new BBC version of the nativity of Jesus story starring Peter Capaldi, broadcast in December 2010.
 Jordan states he had always had a faith but it was during this work that he became convinced that Jesus who was born in this way is the Son of God and that the Nativity story is a 'true story' and a 'thing of beauty'.

 In 2013 Jordan wrote By Any Means and The Passing-Bells, and in 2015 he wrote Dickensian.
+In 2016, he co-created the adventure series Hooten & the Lady.
+Most recently, Jordan co-created Beyond Paradise, a spin-off of the long-running crime series Death in Paradise.